LeeMendelowitz/byob-presentations/2014/0225-git_with_confidence/README.md

 ![tree](img/git_tree.png)

-This is what a commit looks like:
+This is what an initial commit looks like:

 ![commit](img/git_commit.png)

-This is what several commits look like:
+This is what several commits look like.
+Note that each commit has a parent commit, except for the initial commit.

 ![commits](img/git_commit_parents.png)

-You can explore blobs, trees, and commits using `git cat-file` (but this is not necessary in practice):
+You can explore blobs, trees, and commits using `git cat-file` (but this is never necessary in practice):

 ```
 $ git cat-file -t 5eab59d5579379e7ac24ca8d0515e077bbd7bb9c